daredevilgeek/100-days-of-code/log.md

 ## R1D33: Sept 13 2017

+**Today's Progress**: Going through the callback classes on TeamTreehouse.
+I'm not sure I get it yet but I'm definitely in a better spot to look at my weather project.
+I'll keep learning and checking back with it.

+**Thoughts:** Inspired.

+## R1D33: Sept 13 2017

 **Today's Progress**: Decided not to look at other projects, but to focus on courses for AJAX, APIs, callbacks, and jQuery to be able to fully understand and solve the problem myself.
 Finished a geolocation API session on TeamTreehouse and will move onto callbacks tomorrow.

 **Thoughts:** Determined!!